-The Canon Garland Memorial Society (the “CGMS”) was formed at Brisbane at an inaugural meeting of interested community members convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.
+Canon Garland Memorial Society (the “CGMS”) was formed as a result of a public meeting convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.

-Our Mission Statement was to fund, design and build Canon Garland Memorial – ANZAC Day Origins at Kangaroo Point Cliffs Park, Kangaroo Point, in inner-city Brisbane, by the time of the 100th ANZAC Day, which was observed on 25 April 2016, to:
+Our Mission Statement was to fund, design and build Canon Garland Memorial – ANZAC Day Origins – accomplished at Kangaroo Point Cliffs Park, Kangaroo Point, in inner-city Brisbane – by the 100th ANZAC Day, observed on 25 April 2016, for the following reasons:

-- Honour the pivotal role the Reverend Canon David John Garland OBE had in developing ANZAC Day as a public day of solemn commemoration of The Fallen;
+- To honour the pivotal role the Reverend Canon David John Garland OBE had in developing ANZAC Day as a public day of solemn commemoration of The Fallen;

-- Foster public awareness of the origins of the ANZAC Day observance;
+- To foster public awareness of the origins of the ANZAC Day observance;

-- Provide enduring recognition of his public contribution to those who served in the Australian Defence Force, in time of war and peace, and to honour the ANZAC Day tradition.
+- And to be a fount of enduring recognition of David John Garland’s devotion and service to those who served in the Australian Defence Force, in time of war and peace, and through this to to honour and uphold the ANZAC Day tradition.

-Next door to the-then South Brisbane Parish was Kangaroo Point Parish, overseen until 1913 by the Reverend William Maitland Woods (1864-1927), a military chaplain to the Queensland Defence Force prior to the Federation of the States and Territories into the Commonwealth of Australia on 1 January 1901.
+Next door as Kangaroo Point Parish, overseen until 1913, by the Reverend William Maitland Woods (1864-1927), a military chaplain to the Queensland Defence Force prior to the Federation of the States and Territories into the Commonwealth of Australia on 1 January 1901.

-Reverend Woods and Canon Garland first met when both men were associated with the Diocese of North Queensland – Woods as Rector of Thursday Island Parish and Garland as Archdeacon and Administrator of the Diocese, and Rector of Charters Towers Parish.
+Woods and Garland first met when both men were associated with the Diocese of North Queensland – the former as Rector of Thursday Island Parish and the latter as Archdeacon and Administrator of the Diocese, and Rector of Charters Towers Parish.

-While the Priest-in-Charge (Rector) of South Brisbane Parish, Canon Garland resided in the Parish Rectory, “Moira”, located on River Terrace, Kangaroo Point, just a short stroll from historic St Mary’s Church, where Reverend Woods was the Rector.
+While the Priest-in-Charge of South Brisbane, Fr Garland resided in the Parish Rectory, “Moira”, located on River Terrace, Kangaroo Point, just a short stroll from historic St Mary’s Church, where Fr Woods was Rector.

 During this time Canon Garland was bedding down and tirelessly advocating for the format and substance of solemn, non-sectarian and civilian-run ANZAC Day observances for every 25th day of April.